Lissy93/domain-locker/src/content/docs/developing/debugging.md

   <br>Path: [`/advanced/admin-links`](/advanced/admin-links)

 ---

+### Checking Logs

+For instructions on how to view and understand the logs, see [Checking Logs](/about/developing/checking-logs).

+---

+### Checking Service Status

+We have a dedicated status page which you can view here: [Status Info](/advanced/status).

+Known issues, current outages and scheduled maintenance will be listed here.
+It also has live data on the current health of the app, as well as build info and third-party disruptions.

+---

+### Source Code
+If you have found a bug, either in Domain Locker, or a related package/service, then the method of finding and fixing the issue will be through reading or editing the source code.

+- Client app and API: [github.com/lissy93/domain-locker](https://github.com/lissy93/domain-locker)
+- Supabase config, schema and functions: [github.com/Lissy93/dl-sb-iac](https://github.com/Lissy93/dl-sb-iac/)
+- Dependencies and third-party docs: [Docs](/about/developing/third-party-docs)

+---

+### Support

+Assistance is available for Pro users and GitHub Sponsors.
+But unfortunately we are unable to guarantee individual support for free or self-hosted users, due to resource constraints.

+For businesses or teams running self-hosted instances, we offer dedicated paid support packages.
+If you're interested in tailored support for your organization, please get in touch.

+---

 <a href="/advanced/debug-info" style="text-align:center; display:block; font-size: 0.8rem; max-width: 500px; margin: 0 auto;">
 <img src="https://i.postimg.cc/sx9j7ZJ7/Screenshot-2025-03-12-021627.png" alt="Domain Locker Debug Tool" title="Domain Locker Debug Tool" />